Setting up an iOS Simulator for Testing: A Comprehensive Guide

 Most developers use this to avail the benefits of Visual Studio without missing out on any functionality of the Xcode.
 Priced same as the Xamarin Live, the user needs Microsoft Visual Studio Enterprise and Apple hardware, making it an expensive affair.

-A browser-based solution, appetize.io allows users to run mobile applications through simulation for testing purposes.
+A browser-based solution, appetize.io allows users to perform mobile application testing through simulation for testing purposes.
 The application can be uploaded via appetize.io.
 A dedicated API can also be used.

 Post uploading, the apps are run through the browser.
 This is an ideal platform for not only testing but to embed using an iFrame for demonstration purposes.
 While this is a good alternative, it does not perform as good as the previous options and lacks certain features of a development environment.